-In 2004, just as the sparkle of hope glowed dim, Dave Mustaine struck back with the excellent new album ‘The System Has Failed’, which especially after the less than stellar ‘The World Needs A Hero’ release, was a most welcome return to the high standard of song writing that we’ve come to expect from Dave.
-After the album release Mustaine surprisingly announced that the forth coming tour will be definitely be their last ever.
-Now they are now midst of their farewell tour called "Blackmail The Universe" and we were lucky to witness bands brilliant performance in Stockholm.
+In 2004, just as the sparkle of hope glowed dim, Dave Mustaine struck back with the excellent new album ‘The System Has Failed,’ which especially after the less than stellar ‘The World Needs A Hero’ release, was a most welcome return to the high standard of songwriting that we’ve come to expect from Dave.
+After the album release, Mustaine surprisingly announced that the forthcoming tour will definitely be their last ever.
+Now they are in the midst of their farewell tour called “Blackmail The Universe,” and we were lucky to witness the band’s brilliant performance in Stockholm.

-After the current European tour which will end on 26th of February in Granada, Spain, Megadeth will after a short Japanese tour, return to the European continent to play some festivals in the summer.
+After the current European tour, which will end on the 26th of February in Granada, Spain, Megadeth will, after a short Japanese tour, return to the European continent to play some festivals in the summer.
 See you there!

 01. Blackmail the Universe

 04. The Scorpion